-- Used to train a neural network (“model”) which is capable of automatically recognising printed or handwritten documents
+- Used to train a Handwritten Text Recognition (HTR) model, which is capable of automatically recognising printed or handwritten documents;

 There is a simple three-step process for transcribing a document in Transkribus:

-- Upload your documents to the Transkribus platform
+- Uploading: upload your documents to the Transkribus platform;

-- Run the automated segmentation tool to create baselines for your document.
+- Segmentation: run the automated segmentation tool to create baselines for your document.;

-- Transcribe the text in the segmented lines.
+- Transcription: transcribe the text in the segmented lines.

-This form of simple transcription is sufficient for training HTR technology.
-Note: HTR can work on both handwritten and printed documents.
+This form of simple transcription is sufficient for training Handwritten Text Recognition (HTR) technology.
+Note that HTR can work on both handwritten and printed documents.
 The efficiency of a model will depend on the quality of the training material (your manual transcription), the quality of the images and on how neat or messy the writing is.

 There are also advanced transcription options for those working on scholarly editions.
 You can adjust the reading order of the text, use historical characters, add tags and metadata, expand abbreviations and more.